 Emmanuel Baptist Church shall observe the calendar year, January 1 through December 31, as its church year.

 ARTICLE VI – MEETINGS

 SECTION 1 – WORSHIP

 Meetings for spiritual worship at Emmanuel Baptist Church shall be maintained on the Lord’s Day and at such other times as the church, under the Holy Spirit’s direction, deems best.

-Special meetings at Emmanuel Baptist Church, such as Missionary Conferences, Bible Conferences, Youth Meetings, Evangelistic Conferences and Meetings, Revival Services, etc., may be arranged as the Holy Spirit may direct the Pastor and/or Deacons.
+Special meetings at Emmanuel Baptist Church, such as Missionary Conferences, Bible Conferences, Youth Meetings, Evangelistic Conferences and Meetings, etc., may be arranged as the Holy Spirit may direct the elders.

-The Deacons of Emmanuel Baptist Church shall meet as often as it is necessary to discharge their responsibility as “servants” of the flock and may be called by the Pastor or the Chairman of the Deacons.
+The Officers of Emmanuel Baptist Church shall meet as often as it is necessary to discharge their responsibilities.

 The Secretary of the Church shall be elected from the membership of Emmanuel Baptist Church.
 He/she shall faithfully keep the official minutes of the actions of the congregational business meetings.